Mars is there, waiting to be reached.

 Every member working on the Titan Rover Project develops skills through application and practice, and can see the payoff for all their hard work in the end.

-To meet competition requirements Atlas will be both remotely controlled and have autonomous functions.
+To meet competition requirements Calypso will be both remotely controlled and have autonomous functions.
 The chassis is made out of welded aluminum with structural supports and a fully independent suspension system, as well as a low center of gravity to ensure that it can traverse steep gradients without falling over.
-The brains of Atlas consist of a single Raspberry Pie 3 that receives input from the pilots and sends the commands to the rest of the mobility systems and arm.
+The brains of Calypso consist of a NVidia TX2 Jetson that receives input from the pilots and sends the commands to the rest of the mobility systems and arm.

 With the use of an in-house constructed seven-axis carbon fiber arm with a 360 degree rotating wrist, it will perform tasks such as towing equipment and supplies, retrieving soil samples, monitoring the weather, and completing preventative maintenance on a mock habitation module.

 We are made up of three main teams: Mechanical, Electronics, and Controls.

 Our Mechanical team designs, manufactures, and maintains our various types of mechanical systems.

 Our Electronics team oversees our power systems, signal systems, as well as telemetry and Systems Integration.

 Our Controls team programs our user interface, mobility systems, and sensor systems.